AnglyPascal/scalite/README.md

 [Under development]

-Scalite is a fully customizable blog-aware static site generator in Scala 3.
+Scalite is a fully customizable blog-aware static site generator written in Scala 3.
+It takes input files in plain text, templates and stylesheets, and creates fully functional websites.

-Inspired from [Jekyll][jekyll], Scalite takes customizability on a different level.
-It works out of the box, it supports customization to its default behaviour through simple YAML configuration files, and each of its functionality can be extended with simple plugins.
+Most existing static-site generators force the user down an opinionated path to generating static websites, either by restricting the scope of customization or by restricting the format of input files.
+Scalite's vision is to abstract away all the low-level requirements for input files and achieve a robust generation process that is theoretically able to generate any kind of website.
+In one sense, Scalite may be considered a generator for static site generators, that is, one can emulate any other site generator with Scalite by modifying YAML configuration and implementing plugins.

+As an example, one of the core features of modern site generators is templates.
+Most languages focus on a specific template and strongly integrate that templating language with the rest of the code to optimize the generation runtime.
+Scalite takes a different approach to this by providing an API for custom templating language implementations, at a cost of slightly higher runtime.
+All the other features, like, plain-text inputs, stylesheets, scripts, page structure etc. are also implemented abstractly to provide full flexibility.

 ## Features